how to build a project management timeline

 To optimize your experience creating project management timelines, here are a few tips:

-• Before anything else, set the start and end date of the project and adjust your labels.
+- Before anything else, set the start and end date of the project and adjust your labels.
+This will help you make your provisional schedule.

-If you decide to build your project management timeline in Lucidchart (see our templates below and take a peek at our project management template library for other project tracking ideas), watch this tutorial for additional tips.
+If you decide to build your project management timeline in Lucidchart, visit our project management template library for other project tracking ideas.

 Project management timeline templates